 Ellie studied (eastern-)philosophy and clinical psychology.
 She practices Buddhism and Yoga by doing meditation, (trying to) live it’s ethic, reading it’s philosophy and writing articles about buddhism & youth (boddhitv.nl).
 She practices yoga on a daily base and loves to share her experience and knowledge of both Buddhism and yoga with you in one of her classes.

 Currently, Ellie teaches yoga at WonderfulYoga, Sukha Yoga (sukhayoga.nl) and at the University of Amsterdam.

-Mahi is one of the main teachers in the yoga teacher training courses.
-He runs two successful yoga schools in Dharamshala (North India) and Arambol (South India).
+Mahi is a guest teacher the yoga teacher training courses.
 His teachings focus on the therapeutical effect of asanas and their adjustments, which is exactly what allows Mahi to use yoga as a therapeutic way of healing people with various pathologies of the body.

 When Mahi was eleven his family members taught him yoga.
 Being Brahmin, his whole family focused on the spiritual development of a human and served as a great inspiration For example, Mahi’s father was a disciple of Sri Ramana Maharishi.
 However, not only family members influenced Mahi on his way; he spent a lot of time learning hatha yoga, bhakti yoga, meditation and karma yoga with different monks and swamis.
 By turning eighteen, Mahi went around India to continue his development on the yoga path, staying in Mysore, Bangalore, Rishikesh and some other places, absorbing different styles of teaching.